CHRISTMAS IN COPENHAGEN 2023

 Taste as many of the different Christmas brews as you can.
 Each brewery has a unique set of flavors in their Julebryg, but all will put you in the holiday spirit!

-15. Find Inspiration at Royal Copenhagen’s Christmas Tables
+15. Be Inspired at Royal Copenhagen’s Christmas Tables

-Pop into the flagship store of Royal Copenhagen china store off the main shopping street Strøget and head upstairs to see this year’s inspiring and iconic Christmas table displays.
+Pop into the Royal Copenhagen Flagship Store off the main shopping street Strøget and head upstairs to see this year’s inspiring and iconic Christmas table displays.

 The table decorations offer some quirky, elegant, and artful ideas to kick your holiday table up a notch!